delawaremathguy/ShoppingList/README.md

 Finally, a story.
 I have another sizeable UIKit-based project, completely unrelated to this Shopping List project, that I had every intention of moving to the App Store.
 But it lacked a couple of features (mostly synching with the Cloud across devices).
 And curiously, I had originally used CoreData to persist data when i started building it, when there was some cloud integration; but Apple pulled the rug out on it's sort-of-support for the cloud with CoreData somewhere around iOS 10.
 So I rearchitected the app to use a database singleton to abstract the persistence specifics from the app, and then changed the persistence back-end to use UIDocuments with autosaving, which seemed to be an easier, supported path to the cloud.

 I was very close to having what I wanted, but then WWDC2019 happened.
-I saw two things I: CoreData and CloudKit working together (which I had really wanted a long time ago) and SwiftUI (that was a BIG WOW).
+I saw two things: CoreData and CloudKit working together (which I had really wanted a long time ago) and SwiftUI (that was a BIG WOW).
 I have since rebuilt that app with CoreData (it was easier than you think -- I had done it before), and I am now actively building the project in parallel in SwiftUI.
 But I ran into a few roadblocks (e.g., where's CollectionView, etc.) and kept finding myself with the same basic visual updating issues that have been discussed above.
 So I am glad I built Shopping List (again, I had a need since I was doing almost all of the shopping during the pandemic) and confronted these same issues.
 I am waiting for WWDC2020 and Swift 2.0 that I can move forward and eventually take that app to the App Store.

 Feel free to contact me about questions and comments.